sqlmapproject/sqlmap/Usage.md

 Switch: `--batch`

-If you want sqlmap to run as a batch tool, without any user's interaction  when sqlmap requires it, you can force that by using `--batch` switch.
+If you want sqlmap to run as a batch tool, without any user's interaction  when sqlmap requires it, you can force that by using switch `--batch`.
 This will leave sqlmap to go with a default behaviour whenever user's input would be required.

 ### Force character encoding used for data retrieval